 Booking your first flight is the single most exciting and nerve racking moment of travel planning.
 In one single moment of commitment, you turn your daydream into a reality.

-First things first: There are stacks of flight searching platforms and you can use any you prefer.
-We personally use – every time we fly – and recommend to our friends and family: Skyscanner.
+There are numerous flight searching platforms and you can use any you prefer.
+We personally use – every time we fly and recommend to our friends and family: Skyscanner.

 We’ve used each of the major flight search engines and we find Skyscanner to offer the easiest user experience, have the most flight options and consistently lowest prices.